South Carolina Alzheimer's Care Facilities

 Kershawhealth Karesh Long Term Care

-Kershawhealth Karesh Long Term Care is a home for dementia and memory care which offers services in Camden, SC and Kershaw county.
-Kershawhealth Karesh Long Term Care offers 96 secured units.
-Kershawhealth Karesh Long Term Care can be visited at 1315 Roberts Street in the 29020 zip code and offers amenities such as home cooked meals, dementia-tailored programs and bathing assistance.
+Kershawhealth Karesh Long Term Care is a home for dementia and memory care that offers services in Camden, SC and Kershaw county.
+Kershawhealth Karesh Long Term Care offers 96 memory care units.
+Kershawhealth Karesh Long Term Care can be visited at 1315 Roberts Street in the 29020 zip code and offers amenities like secure gardens, monthly checkups and medication management.

 • Phone(888) 261-3890